mschwendt/libtfmxaudiodecoder/README_BAD.md

 ### Faulty/damaged files

-Music data file is one byte too short and thus is corrupting the last sound macro offset.
+Music data file (size 7875) is one byte too short and thus is corrupting the last sound macro offset.
 As a result, an instrument is not played.
 Only obvious, if you know these ingame tunes from ``Quik & Silva``:

 ```